Phlorum - Page Content

 Published on by Dr Paul Beckett

-Grass snakeWith the recent Arctic weather, you may be forgiven for thinking that the survey season is a comfortable distance away; however, nature starts to wake up earlier than you might think.
-We are now into March and all thoughts turn to amphibians and reptiles.
-In a couple of weeks’ time, British reptiles and amphibians will have started to increase their metabolisms, come out of their dormant period and start looking for food and potential mates.
-It is during early spring that great crested newts first put in an appearance in the ecological calendar.
 March signals the start of great crested newt (Triturus cristatus) breeding season, where they end the terrestrial phase of their year, clamber out from their refuges and enter their aquatic phase to breed.
 The UK also supports smooth newts (Lissotriton vulgaris), palmate newts (Lissotriton helveticus) and a small number of introduced alpine newts (Mesotriton alpestris).
 The great crested newt, however, is the only newt species protected by law.
-It is during this time of year that we are able to survey great crested newts, as they are all concentrated in the same place (ponds).
-Great crested newt is a protected species and as such, there are specialised survey techniques designed to cause them as little disturbance as possible.
+During this time of year, we can survey great crested newts, as they are all concentrated in the same place (ponds).
+Great crested newt is a protected species; as such, specialised survey techniques are designed to cause them as little disturbance as possible.
 The most common methods used are torching and bottle trapping.

 Torching

-Powerful, 1,000,000 candle power hand torched are used at night.
+Powerful, 1,000,000 candle power hand torches are used at night.
 They are shone into the pond where, with a keen eye, individual newts can be counted and sexed.
 A little trade secret is that male great crested newts have a silvery stripe on their flanks, which reflects the torch light like a cat’s eye on a road, making them clearly stand out from other species and their female counterparts.

 Bottle trapping